Swati-Bhatia/inventory-app-frontend/README.md

 # inventory-app-backend
+Basic application for inventory management

-Detailed steps on how to build and run:
+# Detailed steps on how to build and run:

 # Step 1: Install the dependencies
 RUN npm install